xseillier/upnp-dial-test/README.md

 DIAL is a simple protocol that second-screen devices can use to discover and launch apps on first-screen devices.
 You my test have use the Youtube app on my chromecast and on my smart TV

-For the fun, I wrote an application that launches the Nyan Cat video on all devices, and supporting the protocol DIAL and have the YouTube app
+For the fun, I wrote an application that launches the Nyan Cat video on all devices that support DIAL protocol and have the YouTube app

 ### Version
 1.0